 Sandy Davila '06

 As a marketing manager for E! and Style at NBCUniversal International, I work closely with over nine regional offices abroad including our Italian office in Rome.
 I develop and execute marketing campaigns for in-language brands and television series.
 I also manage the networks' international social media pages and E!'s global websites for the UK, Australia, Germany, France, and...
 Italy!
 Most importantly, I apply my Italian language skills on a daily basis when considering taglines, sound bites, music, translations, cultural references or interpreting research data for Italy.
-My experience at Bowdoin was challending and extremely rewarding, and my Italian literature courses played a significant role in my academic and professional growth.
+My experience at Bowdoin was challenging and extremely rewarding, and my Italian literature courses played a significant role in my academic and professional growth.

 Emily Glinick '06

 Since graduating from Bowdoin, where I did a Student-Designed Major in Theater & Italian, I have been working full time as a professional stage manager for a variety of theatre companies.
-I moved to New York City four years ago, and since then have had the great fortune of working for New York Theatre Workshop, The Public Theater and Lincoln Center Theater, amond others.
+I moved to New York City four years ago, and since then have had the great fortune of working for New York Theatre Workshop, The Public Theater and Lincoln Center Theater, among others.
 I also recently joined the Board of Directors for a Brooklyn based theatre company, Brave New World Repertory Theatre.
 I am looking forward to returning to Italy soon - I miss it so much!

 Sam Donovan '06